The skill level of your sales team will either set your organization apart from the competition or erode trust in the eyes of your buyers.

 2. They provide organized sales skills training for sales reps—regardless of experience

 Unfortunately, many managers believe that people who have a few years of selling experience don’t need any training.
-The truth is that everyone – regardless of experience or age – needs a refresher course every now and then.
-Sales skills are always evolving and require constant refinement.
+The truth is that everyone – regardless of experience or age – needs some tips or a refresher course every now and then to continually improve.
+It's also important to have your team operating with a consistent sales process so that everyone is on the same page and able to "speak the same language."

 Every member of your team is better in some steps of a sale than in others.
 Thoroughly understand where those skill sets lie (and where they don’t).
-Then, you can more effectively coach your team in-process and see the benefits demonstrated in your end-process metrics.
+Then, you can more effectively coach your team in-process to help them improve and see the benefits demonstrated in your end-process metrics.

 4. They free their salespeople to finalize their own transactions

-The best sales leaders recognize the importance of “teaching a man to sell so he can eat for a lifetime.”
-However, others don’t permit their sales reps to complete transactions.
+The best sales leaders recognize the importance of “teaching someone to sell so they can eat for a lifetime.”
+Unfortunely, many sales leaders don’t permit their sales reps to complete transactions.
 Salespeople must have the ability to usher a sale from beginning to end.

 Simply put, learn how to manage (and coach) in the field and determine the point at which salespeople must carry the ball themselves.